SCHOOL OF STEAM

 The Marine Biology Concentration

-Broadly explore marine biology in your first two years and then spend the last two years preparing for careers as field biologists, coral reef ecologists, fisheries biologists, aquaculturists, etc., or getting ready for graduate school.
+Broadly explore marine biology in your first two years and then spend the final two years preparing for a career as a field biologists, coral reef ecologist, fisheries biologist, aquaculturist, etc., or getting ready for graduate school.

 Biology, B.S. with a concentration in Marine Biology